iodide-project/iodide-examples/README.md

 You can get started by visiting https://iodide-project.github.io/master/ -- from there, you can begin working on a notebook, and export it to your local machine when you're happy with it.

 When you have something you want to share, submit a PR to this repo.
 Before submitting a PR, please ensure that the resource links to the CSS and JS files in your exported notebooks use the URI `https://iodide-project.github.io/master/iodide.master.*`.
 (Note that if you started working from the link above, you shouldn't have to do anything.

+Please be aware that you contibutions to this repo will be open-source -- other folks may propose changes to clarify, clean-up, or enhance your notebooks.

 # Suggestions for top-notch notebooks